christineyyeh/christineyyeh.github.io/_teaching/2022-BIOMEDIN217.md

 ---
-title: "BIO118: Genetic Analysis of Biological Processes"
+title: "BIOMEDIN217: Translational Bioinformatics"
 collection: teaching
-type: "Undergraduate Course"
+type: "Graduate Course"
-permalink: /teaching/2016_BIO118
+permalink: /teaching/2022_BIOMEDIN217
-venue: "Stanford University, Department of Biology"
+venue: "Stanford University, Department of Biomedical Data Science"
-date: 2016-09-15
+date: 2022-01-06
 location: "Stanford, CA"
 ---

-I was the head TA for the upper division undergraduate course BIO118: Genetic Analysis of Biological Processes.
-I taught small-group section and held course office hours weekly, wrote and graded homework and exams, and ran journal-club discussions.
+I was the head TA for the graduate course BIOMEDIN217: Translational Bioinformatics with Professor Dennis Wall.
+I held office hours, graded coursework, and facilitated course discussion.
+This course was part of the core graduate curriculum in Biomedical Informatics at Stanford.

 Course Information
 ------
-The focus of this course is on using mutations and genetic analysis to study biological and medical questions.
-The first portion of the course covers how the identification and analysis of mutations can be used in model systems to investigate biological processes such as development and metabolism.
-In the second portion of the course, we focus on the use of existing genetic variation in humans and other species to identify disease-associated genes as well as to investigate variation in morphological traits such as body size and shape.
+Analytic, storage, and interpretive methods to optimize the transformation of genetic, genomic, and biological data into diagnostics and therapeutics for medicine.
+Topics: access and utility of publicly available data sources; types of genome-scale measurements in molecular biology and genomic medicine; analysis of microarray data; analysis of polymorphisms, proteomics, and protein interactions; linking genome-scale data to clinical data and phenotypes; and new questions in biomedicine using bioinformatics.
+Case studies.
+Prerequisites: programming ability at the level of CS 106A and familiarity with statistics and biology.